Home Italy Revisited Bookshelf About Mary Melfi Contact Us

 Directions

-Let the dough rest a few more hours (until it doubles in size).
+Replace dough in a container.
+Cover.
+Let it rest for a few more hours until it doubles in size.

 Notes